MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/6-summary.md

 If you're considering SQL Server on Azure Virtual Machines, you should review the [guidance on images](/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview?azure-portal=true), the [quick checklist](/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist) for getting optimal performance of SQL Server on Azure Virtual Machines, and the guidance for [storage configuration](/azure/azure-sql/virtual-machines/windows/storage-configuration).

 If you're specifically considering SQL Server on Linux on Azure VMs, review [SQL Server on Linux](/sql/linux/sql-server-linux-overview).
+There are multiple quickstarts available for Linux distributions, for example: [Quickstart: Install SQL Server and create a database on Red Hat](/sql/linux/quickstart-install-connect-red-hat).

 ### Companies that use Azure SQL